shreya1999a/part1Assignment/AboutMe.md

 This is shreya reddy lethakula .
+Im doing masters in computer science